 Larry Clark’s 2002 film “Ken Park,” written by Harmony Korine, is set in the town of Visalia, California and while some filming did take place there, much of it actually occurred around the San Fernando Valley.
 The opening credits show a montage of the titular character, Ken Park, riding his skateboard around Visalia.

-Ken passes this mural at the corner of S Court St and E Acequia Ave, which surprisingly remains unchanged nearly twenty years later.
+Ken passes this mural at the corner of S Court St and E Acequia Ave, which remains unchanged twenty years later.

 LOCATION: 116 S Court St, Visalia, CA 93291